 The Green family use their driveway as a second kitchen and dining room.
 There’s a barbecue, a sideboard, and a dining table and chairs.

 To connect the building to the pool and provide a shelter for meals, the architect designed a shade trellis.
 "Before, it got brutally hot," homeowner Peter Maunu says.
 "Now we use the area a lot for dining or hanging out."
 More: Cool Cabana Style

+This custom-built dining table is right at home in this Southwestern courtyard.
 The table is made from the same flagstone as the slender serving counter tucked against the wall.

 A sunken dining area on Julie Higgs and Dave Stickler's Oregon houseboat

-is warm weather central.
+is warm-weather central.
 The table is a salvaged glass door atop ceramic planters.
-The lushly planted deck often serves as settings for outdoor feasts replete with pitchers of Tahitian rum cocktails and platters of prawns.
+The lushly planted deck often serves as a setting for outdoor feasts replete with pitchers of Tahitian rum cocktails and platters of prawns.
 It all has the feel of a permanent vacation.